Smart Ways to Use Lobby TVs in Veterinary Practices

 New Patient Welcome Slide

-Welcome new patients by creating a slide or animation that can be updated by a CSRs first thing each morning.
+Welcome new patients with a slide or animation that your team can update each morning.

 Patient Photos